 - Allow to soak for 4-6 weeks before using.
 The longer, the better.

 - After using, top off with alcohol for a second round!

 Get Some FREE Labels for Your Vanilla Extract Bottles!

-Subscribe to my weekly newsletter below and get instant access to labels that you can use whether you use any of the four types of alcohol, or even vegetable glycerin!
+Subscribe to my weekly newsletter and get instant access to my resource library where you can find labels that you can use whether you use any of the four types of alcohol, or even vegetable glycerin!
 Includes information on which labels these are customized for!